apache/datafusion-ballista/docs/source/contributors-guide/development.md

   under the License.
 -->

-# Ballista Development
+# kapot Development

 We welcome participation from everyone and encourage you to join us, ask questions, and get involved.

-All participation in the Apache DataFusion Ballista project is governed by the Apache Software Foundation's [code of conduct](https://www.apache.org/foundation/policies/conduct.html).
+All participation in the Apache DataFusion kapot project is governed by the Apache Software Foundation's [code of conduct](https://www.apache.org/foundation/policies/conduct.html).